North Star Writers Group

 North Star Writers Group was a newspaper syndicate and editorial services firm launched in December 2005.
 It was based in Byron Center, MI.
 The syndicate's material was carried by more than 50 newspapers across the United States.
 It was utilized by some community papers that could not afford opinion writers or cartoonists of their own.
 On March 7, 2012, its website stated that it had ceased syndicated operations.

 History

 North Star Writers Group was owned and operated by editor in chief Dan Calabrese and editor relations director Angie Calabrese.
 The syndicate was a successor company to a now-defunct public relations firm called North Star Public Relations, which Calabrese launched in 1999.
 Although North Star Public Relations enjoyed some early success, it foundered as the company struggled to maintain financial stability.

-Calabrese began his career as a journalist and opinion writer in various Michigan.
+Calabrese began his career as a journalist and opinion writer in various Michigan markets.
 By early 2006 Calabrese decided to retire the public relations practice (a move that was completed at the conclusion of 2006) and focus their efforts on the syndication.